dadadadas111/aetherion-chat/How_to_use.md

 **"userId is required for authentication"**
 - Include `userId` field in your `auth` action
 - Ensure it's not null or empty

+**"username is required for authentication"**
+- Include `username` field in your `auth` action
+- This is the display name that will appear in all chat messages
+- Ensure it's not null or empty

 ---